Holipori/Medical-CXR-VQA/README.md

 ```

 - --dataset: the dataset name defined in Step 2 `dataset_info.json`
-- --num_gpus: the number of GPUs used for finetuning.
+- --num_gpus: the number of GPUs used for fine-tuning.

+Here, we provide our fine-tuned Llama2 checkpoint at this link: [llama_finetune_gpt4_100](https://drive.google.com/file/d/1ZxsOm4La6Mp6EesXzN9xlg2GjXrq-pZr/view?usp=sharing).
+Please unzip it before using.

 ### 4. combine the fine-tuned model with the original model using the following command: (need to change the model path)
 ```angular2html